flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-To display grids in Flutter, you use the [`GridView`] widget.
+To display grids in **Flutter**, use the [`GridView`] widget.
 This widget has various constructors.
 Each constructor has
-a similar goal, but with different input parameters.
+a similar goal, but uses different input parameters.
-This example uses the `.builder()` initializer:
+The following example uses the `.builder()` initializer:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">